 - ½ C almond milk

-- 1 tsp egg replacer and 2 Tbsp cold water – equivalent to 1 large egg
+- 1 teaspoon egg replacer and 2 tablespoon cold water - equivalent to 1 large egg

 - Pinch of salt

 - Lightly coat 12 standard muffin cups with cooking spray.

 - In a large bowl, whisk together flour, flaxseed, brown sugar, baking soda, baking powder, salt and cinnamon.
 Add zucchini and mashed bananas and combine well.

 - In a small bowl, whisk together milk, egg replacer (or egg), and vanilla.